Swiss-Polar-Institute/pyantarctica/README.md

 import pyantarctica.visualizing as viz
 ```

+Every notebook in the ACE-DATA data science project repository provides relatively simple (hopefully) and straightforward examples and scripts to run steps in the ASAID project analysis pipeline.

+See e.g. data preparation scrips `PROJ_XX_DataPreparation.ipynb` where XX is the subproject number.

 ## Installation

-from source
+- from source:

-.. pip install -e --dev ../pyantartica
+  - `pip install -e --dev ../pyantarctica`

-from the PyPI repos
+- from the PyPI repos:

-.. pip install pyantarctica
+  - `pip install pyantarctica`

 ## Requirements